 With a 1” depth, the 9” frypan is a great accompaniment to the pot system.
 A metal handle is coated in silicone to protect against it getting too hot and folds under the pan for out-of-the-way storage when stacking the system.
 The frypan is anodized aluminum with advanced tech Teflon coating and, if you’re like me and have no idea what that means, essentially it distributes heat more evenly so you’re not constantly moving your food to the middle of the pan to cook it.
 This made for noticeably less cooking times and more evenly cooked food.

 Possibly the only gripe I have about this setup is the frypan’s folding handle mechanism.
 The handle uses a sort-of ‘squeeze’ mechanism to lock it into place when moving it between storage-mode to use-mode.
 Once in place, a locking tab flips over to lock the handle in place, keeping it from collapsing while cooking or moving while transporting.
 In theory, this is great, but in practice it was cumbersome and needed a lot of fiddling with to make it work.
 The key, as I realized, is that the lock had to be lined up perfectly to lock in.

-- Collapsible yet durable silicone sides of pot
+- Collapsible yet durable silicone pot

 - Pot’s adjustability makes for easy storage of leftovers in a cooler